ralna/GALAHAD/doc/C/rst-dir/struct_bqpb_control_type.rst

 	:ref:`real_wp_<doxid-galahad__precision_8h_1ab82133d435678ff159433d2e50cf295e>` indicator_tol_pd

-if .indicator_type = 2, a constraint/bound will be deemed to be active if and only if the distance to its nearest bound :math:`\leq`.indicator_tol_pd \* size of corresponding multiplier
+if .indicator_type = 2, a constraint/bound will be deemed to be active if and only if the distance to its nearest bound $\leq$.indicator_tol_pd \* size of corresponding multiplier

 .. index:: pair: variable; indicator_tol_tapia
 .. _doxid-structbqpb__control__type_1abf4fb7dcdbaa9f729af1f063d357000a: